Postgraduate Certificate / Diploma in Teaching Arabic as a Foreign Language

 “When I joined the course, I already had experience in teaching Arabic.
 However, this course has shown me a completely different approach to teaching Arabic.
 It made me re-think my teaching methods and strategies and helped me when designing my courses and syllabuses and preparing my teaching materials.
 Our studies consisted of lectures, seminars, workshops, peer teaching sessions and research activities.
 During the course, you will have the chance to teach students at SOAS and gain experience of using different kinds of equipment and teaching strategies."

-PG Diploma in Teaching Arabic: £6,600.00.
-The Diploma programme fees can be paid in two termly instalments:
+PG Diploma in Teaching Arabic: £6,800.00.
+The Diploma programme fees can be paid in two instalments:

-We offer a 5% discount to those who pay the full course fee at the start of term.
+We offer a 5% discount to those who pay the full course fee for the whole year by the end of the second week in October.

 Applicants must normally have a first degree or equivalent, preferably in Arabic language or a related area.
 Candidates must pass a SOAS Language Centre test of Arabic language competency.
 Candidates must have a command of English equivalent to IELTS 6.5.
 The SOAS Admissions page gives more information about English language requirements.